 At the Deighton conference, there were some people from a State DOT in Broncos territory and they said right, we’re going to use this as an example back home.

-But the reality in that game is this across the four quarters, the Broncos were ahead by 10 points or so, at the first quarter, the Panthers hadn’t scored, they just stayed ahead of the whole game.
+But the reality in that game is this across the four quarters, the Broncos were ahead by 10 points or so, in the first quarter, the Panthers hadn’t scored, they just stayed ahead of the whole game.
 Every time the Panthers moved up, the Broncos scored again.

 There’s a bit of a see-saw there.
-By the end of the game 24-10, Broncos as the history records were the ones who won the Super Bowl – and so again consistent scoring through the game brought it home for the Broncos.
+By the end of the game 24-10, Broncos as the historical records were the ones who won the Super Bowl – and so again consistent scoring through the game brought it home for the Broncos.

 Lessons from the National Basketball Association